Iannis623/iannis.github.io/_posts/2024-09-13-material-output-node.md

 ## Testing the code

-Compile the Engine, create a new Material and search the name of the Custom Output node, in this case `ExampleOutput`.
+Create a new Material and search the name of the Custom Output node, in this case `ExampleOutput`.

 ![Desktop View](/assets/img/posts/2024-09-13-material-output-node/exampleoutputsearch.png){: width="988" height="420" }
 ![Desktop View](/assets/img/posts/2024-09-13-material-output-node/exampleoutputingraph.png){: width="952" height="737" }